 by Austin Waugh • 3 min read

-The good news is that preparing a will as part of your overall estate plan doesn’t have to be difficult.
-In fact, it can be easy, rewarding, and can take less time than arranging your next summer vacation.
-Take this opportunity to plan your life, your future, and your legacy.
-Having your will in place can provide great peace and the comfort of knowing that your values and wishes have been established for your family, friends and the causes you hold dear.
-You can find additional information including our online wills planner and free estate-planning guide at https://firstlibertylegacy.org/.
-If we can provide you with any additional information, please contact us.
+The excuses for why we don’t proactively engage in estate planning vary widely but the good news is that preparing your estate plan doesn’t have to be difficult.
+We have made available our free Estate Planning Guide that can be a valuable tool as you begin the process of planning your life, your future, and your legacy.
+You can find additional information by visiting our Legacy Giving site at https://firstlibertylegacy.org/.
+If we can provide you with any additional information about, please contact us.
 We would be happy to assist you and answer any questions you may have.

-When it comes to leaving a legacy for those that we love and to the causes we hold dear, there is always more to learn.
+When it comes to leaving a legacy for those that we love and to the causes we hold dear, there is always more to learn in our ever-changing world.
 If you’d like to stay informed of up-to-date, helpful information on topics that impact your quality of life, your finances and your legacy, sign up for our eNewsletter.

 Tax laws are complex and are subject to change.
 This information is based upon current tax rules in effect at the time this was written.
-First Liberty Institute does not provide tax or legal advice regarding estate planning.
+First Liberty Institute does not provide tax or legal advice.
 Individuals should always check with their tax or legal advisor before engaging in any transaction involving tax-advantaged planning strategies or investments.
 Comments herein are for educational purposes only.